jundalisay/superblist/content/en/research/indian/gospel/intro/part-03.md

 Her Ishta, or Chosen Ideal, was the Divine Mother, Kāli.

 The temple garden stands directly on the east bank of the Ganges.

 The northern section of the land and a portion to the east contain an orchard, flower gardens, and two small reservoirs.

 The southern section is paved with brick and mortar.
 The visitor arriving by boat ascends the steps of an imposing bathing-Ghāt, which leads to the Chāndni, a roofed terrace, on either side of which stand in a row six temples of Śiva.

 East of the terrace and the Śiva temples is a large court, paved, rectangular in shape, and running north and south.
-Two temples stand in the centre of this court, the larger one, to the south and facing south, being dedicated to Kāli, and the smaller one, facing the Ganges, to Radhākānta, that is, Krishna, the Consort of Rādhā.
+Two temples stand in the centre of this court, the larger one, to the south and facing south, being dedicated to Kāli.

+The smaller one, facing the Ganges, to Radhākānta, that is, Krishna, the Consort of Rādhā.
 Nine domes with spires surmount the temple of Kāli, and before it stands the spacious Natmandir, or music hall, the terrace of which is supported by stately pillars.

 At the northwest and southwest corners of the temple compound are two Nahabats, or music towers, from which music flows at different times of day, especially at sunup, noon, and sundown, when the worship is